 - Keep your screen brightness at the same level as the room lighting.
 A dim screen belongs in a dimly lit room.
 Many devices now offer an auto or adaptive brightness setting option which you can enable.

-- Be aware of other light sources in the surrounding, like windows, artificial lighting and check to see if they are creating glare either on your screen or into your eyes.
+- Be aware of other light sources in the surrounding, like windows, and artificial lighting and check to see if they are creating glare either on your screen or into your eyes.
 This is easily checked while your screen is not on yet.

 - If you have eye power please wear your glasses to reduce eye strain.

-Persistent dryness and irritation, despite all these measures can or show the need for lubricating eye drops.
-So do visit your local Eye Specialist for a thorough check up!
+Persistent dryness and irritation, despite all these measures, can or show the need for lubricating eye drops.
+So do visit your local Eye Specialist for a thorough check-up!